thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/integrations/index.md

 #### TBMQ (MQTT Broker) Component

-The core TBMQ service (`TB_SERVICE_TYPE=tbmq`) is responsible for:

-- Handling MQTT protocol logic, including client connections, subscriptions, and message routing.
+The core TBMQ service (`TB_SERVICE_TYPE=tbmq`) is responsible for handling MQTT protocol logic, including client connections, subscriptions, and message routing.
-- Managing integration entities — processing create, update, and delete requests and storing them in the database.
+It also manages integration entities by processing create, update, and delete requests and storing them in the database.
-- Sending integration validation requests (for validating configuration or connection checks) to TBMQ IE.
-- Publishing integration configuration events to TBMQ IE.
+Additionally, it sends integration validation requests (for validating configuration or connection checks) to TBMQ IE and publishes integration configuration events to TBMQ IE.
-- Matching incoming MQTT messages against integration subscriptions and forwarding them to TBMQ IE when applicable.
+Finally, it matches incoming MQTT messages against integration subscriptions and forwards them to TBMQ IE when applicable.

 The broker is stateless with respect to Integration Executor and can be scaled horizontally to handle increasing MQTT traffic.

 #### TBMQ Integration Executor Component

-The Integration Executor (`TB_SERVICE_TYPE=tbmq-integration-executor`) is a standalone microservice responsible for:

-- Receiving and processing validation requests from TBMQ, then sending back responses.
+The Integration Executor (`TB_SERVICE_TYPE=tbmq-integration-executor`) is a standalone microservice responsible for receiving and processing validation requests from TBMQ, then sending back responses.
-- Managing the full integration lifecycle based on configuration events (create/update/delete).
+It also manages the full integration lifecycle based on configuration events (create, update, or delete).
-- Executing integration logic, including retry mechanisms, timeout handling, and backpressure control.
+Additionally, it executes integration logic, including retry mechanisms, timeout handling, and backpressure control.
-- Delivering MQTT messages to the configured external system (HTTP, Kafka, or MQTT).
+It delivers MQTT messages to the configured external system, such as HTTP, Kafka, or MQTT.
-- Sending lifecycle, error, and statistics integration events back to TBMQ.
+It also sends lifecycle, error, and statistics integration events back to TBMQ.

 This component operates independently of the broker and can be scaled separately.
 It ensures that delays or failures in external systems do not affect the broker’s ability to process MQTT traffic.

 #### Kafka (Internal Communication Layer)

 Kafka acts as the **bridge** between the TBMQ brokers and Integration Executors.
-It enables:

-- Reliable delivery of integration-related events between services.
+It enables reliable delivery of integration-related events between services.
-- Buffering of messages in case of component downtime, processing delays, or spikes in load.
+It also provides buffering of messages in case of component downtime, processing delays, or spikes in load.
-- Scalable and parallel processing by allowing multiple broker and executor instances to work concurrently.
+Additionally, it supports scalable and parallel processing by allowing multiple broker and executor instances to work concurrently.

 ![image](/images/mqtt-broker/integrations/tbmq-ie-communication.png)